Anja585/pands-problem-sheet/README.md

     print("Yes, unfortunately today is a weekday") # returing the statement if it's a weekday
 else: print("It is the weekend, yay!") # returning a statement if it weekend
 ```
+### Code explanation
 This program prints out if today is a weekday or a weekend.
-Datetime module is used to find today's date and strftime() method to format today's day into a number (number 0-6, where 0 is Sunday).
-If statement checks if the todayDay (now formated into a number) falls into the range of numbers 1-5 which denote weekdays.
+Datetime module is used to find today's date and strftime() method to format today's day into a number (0-6, where 0 is Sunday).
+If statement checks if the todayDay (now formated as a number) falls into the range of numbers [1,5] which denote weekdays.
  ### References
  1. Python Datetime, Available at: https://www.w3schools.com/python/python_datetime.asp (Accessed: 14th March 2021).
  2. How do I get the day of week given a date?, Available at: https://stackoverflow.com/questions/9847213/how-do-i-get-the-day-of-week-given-a-date (Accessed: 14th March 2021).
  # Weekly Task 6
  *Write a program that takes a positive floating-point number as input and outputs an approximation of its square root.*
 ### Solution
  ``` # defining the function
 def doSqrt(num):
     estimate = 1.0 # inital assumption of the square root